OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 - Ring topology:
   Cut the cable to break the connection.
 - Bus topology:
-  Send lots of data from one computer to the other overwelming the topology.
+  Send lots of data from one computer to the other, overwhelming the topology.
 - Star topology:
-  Broke the center device with a hammer.
+  Broke the centre device with a hammer.

 -----

 ### Task 2 - A primer on subnetting

 Subnetting is splitting up a network into smaller networks.
-For example, in a business, you may want to subnet these diffrent departments:
+For example, in a business, you may want to subnet these different departments:
 - Accounting
-- Finace
+- Finance
 - Human Resources

-Subnetting is achieved by spliting up the number of hosts that can fit within our network, represented by a number called a `subnet mask`.
+Subnetting is achieved by splitting up the number of hosts that can fit within our network, represented by a number called a `subnet mask`.
 Recall, an IP address is made up of four octets.
-The samme is true for a subnet mask.
+The same is true for a subnet mask.

-Subnets use IP addresses in three diffrent ways:
+Subnets use IP addresses in three different ways:
 - Identify the network address:
-  Identifies the start of the network and is to identify a network's existence.
-For example, a device with the IP address 192.168.1.100 will be on the network 192.168.1.0
+  Identifies the start of the network and is used to identify a network's existence.
+For example, a device with the IP address 192.168.1.100 will be on the network 192.168.1.0.
 - Identify the host address:
-  Identiys a device on the subnet.
-For example, a device will have the network address of 192.168.1.1
+  Identifies a device on the subnet.
+For example, a device will have the network address of 192.168.1.1.
 - Identify the default gateway:
-  The default gateway address is assigned to device on the network capable of sending information to another network.
-Any data that needs to go to a device outside of the network will be sent to this device. they can use any host but usually use the first or last address.
+  The default gateway address is assigned to a device on the network capable of sending information to another network.
+Any data that needs to go to a device outside of the network will be sent to this device.
+They can use any host but usually use the first or last address.

 On a small network, you are likely to be on only one subnet unless the device count exceeds 254.

 Subnetting provides benefits including:
-- Effciency
+- Efficiency
 - Security
 - Full control